boyter/boyter.org/content/posts/how-i-built-my-own-index-for-searchcode.md

 In fact after all the above and some other tweaks I was able to get it ranking 50 million documents in 800ms and the sorting and selection done in under 30 ms.

 The reality is though that I am likely to cut off any further processing if we get something like 100,000 or something documents.
 Its not like I let you page through them anyway.
 It's not like web search where if you search for facebook and facebook happens to be the 2 millionth document people are going to notice that its not in your search results.
 Also at 100,000 documents on my laptop I can rank, collect and sort in ~3 ms which is probably fast enough for my purposes.

+### Parallel or Serial Searching

+Lets have a think about our requirements and constraints.
+One thing to consider early on is how to do searches in your index.
+You have two main options.
+The first is to allow searches in parallel and the latter is to not.
+However the choice between might not be as simple as you would think.
+It also greatly impacts the design of the system.

+Most would think, of course do it in parallel!
+Process in parallel so that way people wait less.
+But do they?
+As more searches come in the average time for each search goes up.
+Consider the situation that 10 people all search at the same time.
+Lets also assume that each search takes 1 second.
+Given limited resources which is true for most cases it means all 10 searches are shared across the system.
+As such everyone gets 1/10th of the system to search with and end up waiting 10 seconds for a result.

+However consider doing it in serial.
+While all came in at once only one can go first, and that persons search returns in 1 second.
+The second was waiting on the first and their search takes 2 seconds.
+The third takes 3 seconds etc... till the last one who had a 10 second wait.
+Which is the better result?
+I would argue the latter.

+There are a few other advantage to doing your searches in serial.
+You can attempt to consume all the resources you have at your disposal to give a good result, you don't have to worry about memory issues since you should know how much memory you need at any one time.
+As such I am going to make the choice to limit searches in the system to one at a time.